 [Step 5] The Workout

 As you continue to pedal, make sure you are away of your form.
-Assess the difficulty of your workout.
+Assess the difficulty of your exercise.
 If it doesn’t seem like enough of a challenge, don’t be afraid to change things up mid-workout.

 Try BigRing Virtual Cycling with a VR headset, or a simple tv program like Zwift to simulate real cycling.
 Have fun with it!